pepipe/books-sdk/README.md

 Nice to have: Favorites in local storage using C++

-### Project Setup
+## Project Setup - Windows
 Using C++ 17 standard with CMake.
-Third party libraries were used: libcurl, nlohmann-json
+Third party libraries were used: libcurl.
+I used CLion as IDE with MinGW compiler
+1. Need to install CMake.
+2. Install Oracle OpenJDK23
+3. Then need to install JavaFX: https://gluonhq.com/products/javafx/
+4. Create a JAVA_HOME and JAVAFX_HOME env variables that point to the sdks.
+5. Add to PATH %JAVA_HOME%\bin and %JAVAFX_HOME%\lib

+This should be enough to build BooksSDK dll.
+Inside <project root>/cmake-build-<debug|release> there's a dll file.
+Rename it to from libBooksSDK.dll to BooksSDK.dll.